damianhakert/damianhakert.github.io/source/_posts/2016-02-22-gitlab-8-5-released.markdown

 If there is one GitLab release that you'll want to upgrade to as soon as possible, it's this one.

-GitLab 8.5 is faster, _a lot faster_.
+GitLab 8.5 is faster. _A lot faster_.
 Not only have we increased performance for everyone, getting to what is important is now super quick with Tasks.

-With GitLab 8.5 Enterprise Edition, we're also introducing the beta of GitLab Geo, which allows you to have a remote replicate of your entire GitLab instance.
+With GitLab 8.5 Enterprise Edition, we're also introducing the alpha of GitLab Geo, which allows you to have a remote replicate of your entire GitLab instance.